Muhamed404/Re-Architecting-AWS-Cloud-Multi-Tier-App/README.md

 3. **Deploy the Application**
    - Upload the generated WAR file manually to AWS Elastic Beanstalk using the AWS Management Console.
-   - Configure the environment settings as required in AWS Elastic Beanstalk, ensuring the Tomcat runtime is selected.

-## Configuration Management
-Application-specific configurations, such as database credentials and caching settings, are managed using AWS Parameter Store or AWS Secrets Manager instead of environment variables.
-Ensure your application fetches configurations securely.

 ## Monitoring & Logging
 - **AWS CloudWatch Logs**: Stores and analyzes application logs.